paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 GS–15 of the General Schedule, referred to in subsec. (c)(6)(B)(iii)(II), is set out under [section 5332 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5332&num=0&edition=prelim), Government Organization and Employees.

+The Atomic Energy Act of 1954, referred to in subsec. (g)(3)(B)(i), (iv)(II), is act Aug.
+1, 1946, ch.
+724, as added by act Aug.
+30, 1954, ch.
+1073, § 1, 68 Stat.
+919. Chapters 12 and 18 of the Act are classified generally to subchapters XI (§ 2161 et seq.) and XVII (§ 2271 et seq.), respectively, of division A of chapter 23 of Title 42, The Public Health and Welfare.
+For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

+Executive Order 13526, referred to in subsec. (g)(3)(B)(i), (iv)(II), is Ex.
+Ord.
+No. 13526, Dec.
+29, 2009, 75 F.R.
+707, 1013, which is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

 #### Codification
 Pub.
 L. 117–263, § 5202(a)(3), which directed amendment of the Inspector General Act of 1978 by amending section 103H(c) of the National Security Act, was executed to subsec. (c) of this section, which is section 103H of the National Security Act of 1947, to reflect the probable intent of Congress.
 Pub.
 L. 117–263, § 5203(b), which also directed amendment of section 103H(c) of the National Security Act, was similarly executed to subsec. (c) of this section as if it had directed amendment of section 103H(c) of the National Security Act of 1947, to reflect the probable intent of Congress.

 Section was formerly classified to [section 403–3h of this title](./chapter-015-national-security.md#section-403-3h) prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2024—Subsec. (g)(3).
+Pub.
+L. 118–159, § 6702(a), designated existing provisions as subpar.
+(A), redesignated former subpars.
+(A) and (B) as cls. (i) and (ii), respectively, of subpar.
+(A), and added subpar.
+(B).

+Subsec. (k)(5)(A).
+Pub.
+L. 118–159, § 6701(a)(1), designated existing provisions as cl. (i), inserted “in writing” before “to the Inspector General”, and added cl. (ii).

+Subsec. (k)(5)(B).
+Pub.
+L. 118–159, § 6701(a)(2), added subpar.
+(B) and struck out former subpar.
+(B) which read as follows: “Not later than the end of the 14-calendar-day period beginning on the date of receipt from an employee of a complaint or information under subparagraph (A), the Inspector General shall determine whether the complaint or information appears credible.
+Upon making such a determination, the Inspector General shall transmit to the Director a notice of that determination, together with the complaint or information.”

+Subsec. (k)(5)(J).
+Pub.
+L. 118–159, § 6701(a)(3), added subpar.
+(J).

+Subsec. (k)(6).
+Pub.
+L. 118–159, § 6902(a)(2), substituted “involve” for “involves”.

 2022—Subsec. (c)(4).
 Pub.
 L. 117–263, § 5202(a)(3)(A), designated existing provisions as subpar.
 (A), substituted “substantive rationale, including detailed and case-specific reasons,” for “reasons”, and added subpar.
 (B).
 See Codification note above.

 Subsec. (c)(5).
 Pub.
 L. 117–263, § 5202(a)(3)(B), added par.
 (5).
 See Codification note above.